ashimroyrupok/ashimroyrupok/README.md

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,tailwind,react,firebase,bootstrap,mongodb,nodejs,expressjs,)](https://skillicons.dev)

- ## Here some project with MERN
+ ## Here are some project with MERN

  project name: ***Urban Home***

 **live link** : https://assignmet-12-4ce4a.firebaseapp.com
-- User can signin and sign out in this website.
+- Users can sign in and sign out on this website.
-- User can see there wishlist and brought item.
+- Users can see their wishlist and bring items.
-- This is website is real estate.so that user can pay with stripe here.
+- This website is real estate. so the user can pay with stripe here.
--There have there type role admin,user and agent.
+-There are types of roles admin, user, and agent.
-- Only loged user can see details.
+- Only logged user can see details.
-- All user can review our property .
+- All users can review our property.

 Technologies :